brennanbrown/cset/README.md

 ## Credit

 This website was created with the foundation of the original [SDF Public](http://cset.sdf.org/) website.

 In addition, it uses the static site generator [Jekyll](https://jekyllrb.com/), the [Bootstrap](https://getbootstrap.com/) CSS framework, and the [Font Awesome](https://fontawesome.com/) toolkit.

 For our calendar and scheduling, we use [Tockify](https://tockify.com/), and for our contact form, we use [TypeForm](https://www.typeform.com/).

-For accessibility, the [OpenDyslexic](https://opendyslexic.org) typeface is by [Abbie Gonzalez](https://github.com/antijingoist/opendyslexic).
+For accessibility, we use the [OpenDyslexic](https://opendyslexic.org) typeface is by [Abbie Gonzalez](https://github.com/antijingoist/opendyslexic).

 For search, we use [Simply Jekyll Search](https://github.com/christian-fei/Simple-Jekyll-Search) by [Christian Fei](https://github.com/christian-fei).